9khil/reddplantene/exercises/lesson06/README.txt

 	In the loop function, execute blynk
 		Blynk.run();
-7. TASK: Try to retrieve the in the blynk App on your mobile phone
+7. TASK: Try to retrieve the moisture value using Blynk
-8. TASK: Try to blink the LED on the IoT-thing using your mobile phone (tip, pin D4)
+8. TASK: Try to blink the LED on the IoT-thing using Blynk (tip: pin D4)